 A few words about the imagery.
 The sedge, moss, and woody plant images are by Jerry Jenkins.
 Most were taken for this project.
-Sometime next year we will add animal and landscape images by Larry Master, Ed McNeil, and others.
+Sometime in future we will add animal and landscape images by Larry Master, Ed McNeil, and others.

 Our goal has been to provide the sharpest and clearest images we could.
 Most of the images are multi-image composites, shot using focus stacking or exposure stacking.
 For more information on techniques and equipment, see the Articles page